 Late Fee Disclosure

 North Carolina only enforces late fees which are disclosed and agreed in the lease.
-This includes both the amount of the fee and the timeline for assessing and charging it.
-For monthly rent, late fees are capped at $15 or 5% of the rent (whichever is greater), and must be charged only when tenant payment is more than five days late.
+This includes both the fee amount and the timeline for assessing and charging it.
+For monthly rent, late fees are capped at $15 or 5% of the rent (whichever is greater), and must be charged only when payment is more than five days late.
 For weekly rent, late fees are capped at $4 or 5% of the weekly rent (whichever is greater).

 This is an example of a late fee clause: